FlowFuse/website/company/strategy.md

 1. Collaboration features
 1. Enterprise and compliance

+The [product vision](../company/product-vision.md) goes into this in more depth.
-Check out our roadmap for on what we're pursuing in the next few releases.
+Check out our [roadmap](https://github.com/orgs/flowforge/projects/5) for on what we're pursuing in the next few releases.

-Furthermore, we'll continueing our involvement with the Node-RED community.
+Furthermore, we'll continuing our involvement with the Node-RED community.

 1. **Provide technical leadership and direction** - This includes
     - Flow Testing Framework